Polar Caravans

 Polar Caravans (Polarvagnen, often abbreviated to Polar) is a Swedish manufacturer of caravans.
-The caravans are manufactured in Dorotea, Västerbotten County, and the company employs nearly 100 people.
+The caravans are manufactured in Dorotea, Västerbotten County, employing nearly 100 people.

 The company is now called SoliferPolar AB.
 Adjacent to the factory in Dorotea is a caravan museum.
 Solifer, originally Finnish, moved the production to Dorotea in 2004.
-Since 2014, all manufacturing is taking place in Germany while only Polar still manufactures its campers in Sweden.
+Since 2014, all manufacturing has taken place in Germany, while only Polar still manufactures its campers in Sweden.

 History

-The company "Polarvagnen AB" was founded in the spring of 1964 by Håkan Wallin and Bertil Holmqvist, when they started their caravan production in an old barn in Junselevallen.
-One October evening in 1966, the factory premises were devastated in a fire, and after several trips, the production eventually ended up in Dorotea in 1968.
+Polarvagnen AB was founded in the spring of 1964 by Håkan Wallin and Bertil Holmqvist when they started their caravan production in an old barn in Junselevallen.
+One October evening in 1966, the factory premises were devastated by a fire, and after several trips, the production eventually ended up in Dorotea in 1968.
 The company's logo, a polar bear, was designed by Ragnar Granqvist.

 Since its foundation, Polar Caravans are some of the most sold in Sweden, and the company claims that 80% of all the caravans made are still on the road today.

 Advertising

-Polar Caravans have made various advertising video's to promote their caravans.
+Polar Caravans have made various advertising videos to promote their caravans.